Within the premises or local area environment the short haul modem is a

 environment by using fiber optic cables presents several ready

 advantages.
 First, there is tremendous bandwidth potential.
 It can deal

-with traffic from relatively low data transmission rates to T1 (1.544
+with traffic from relatively low to high data transmission rates.
+Applications that require high data

 transmission rates can be easily accommodated.
 Secondly, there is the